 Both minority representation and the minority ethnic population are tending to increase overall.
 But in most cases, the proportion of people from non-White backgrounds in political and public positions is lower than in the population as a whole – and often markedly so.
 The most notable exception is the NHS, where the proportion of non-White staff is higher than that of the minority ethnic population in every country of the UK.

-Thirty-one (59.6%) of the 52 minority ethnic Members are Labour and 19 are Conservatives.
-There is one Liberal Democrat and one Change UK MP.
+Thirty-one (59.6%) of the 52 minority ethnic Members are Labour and 18 are Conservatives.
+There are three Liberal Democrat MP with an ethnic minority background.
 Exactly half of the 52 are women.

 In May 2019, 45 or 5.8% of Members of the House of Lords were from minority ethnic groups, according to research by Operation Black Vote and subsequent analysis.